What makes the old town of Stein am Rhein special?

 Are you traveling to Stein am Rhein by motorhome?

-- You can stay at Camping Wagenhausen, Hauptstrasse 82, 8259 Wagenhausen, Switzerland.
-But there are other campsites near Stein am Rhein.
-There you can after a day trip in a Dutch Oven or on the portable grill or on campfire .
-You can also find Dutch oven accessories can be found here.
+- There are Campsites near the city* (advertisement).
+After a day trip, you can relax in a Dutch Oven on the portable grill or on campfire .
+You can also find Dutch oven accessories you can also find here.

 - Why is a folding e-bike useful when camping?